 - Providers made significant investments to support enterprises in their IoT journey

 - RadarView assessment

-- Detailed profiles for Accenture, Atos, Birlasoft, Capgemini, CGI, Cognizant, eInfochips, HARMAN Connected Systems, HCL, IBM, Infosys, Innominds, L&T Tech Services, LTI, Microland, Mindtree, Mphasis, NTT DATA, Persistent Systems, TCS, Tech Mahindra, UST, Wipro, and Zensar.
+- Detailed profiles providing a 360-degree view of the following service providers: Accenture, Atos, Birlasoft, Capgemini, CGI, Cognizant, eInfochips, Happiest Minds, HARMAN Connected Services, HCL, IBM, Infosys, Innominds, ITC Infotech, L&T Tech Services, LTI, Microland, Mindtree, Mphasis, NTT DATA, TCS, Tech Mahindra, UST, Wipro, and Zensar

 Read the Research Byte based on this report.